 View the stats.py file.

-To calculate statistics on your data, you'll need to pass the data into the statistics package.
+To calculate data statistics, pass the data into the statistics package.
 To do this, set the output files, loop through the images, pass the data into the statistics package, and output the statistics to a file.

 These lines open the files for writing statistics: